versus-studio/e-commerce-website-landing-page/README.md

-# Shopping Website Landing Page
+# E-commerce Website Landing Page

-Welcome to the "shopping-website-landing-page" repository!
+Welcome to the "e-commerce-website-landing-page" repository!
 This project is a landing page for a fictional online shopping website, crafted with HTML, CSS, and a touch of JavaScript.
 It's designed to showcase products and provide a delightful user experience.

 ## Table of Contents